MicrosoftDocs/xamarin-docs/docs/cross-platform/data-cloud/web-services/index.md

 ```

 > [!IMPORTANT]
-> **Note:** While tools like ServiceStack and RestSharp make it easy to call and consume REST services, it is sometimes non-trivial to consume XML or JSON that does not conform to the standard _DataContract_ serialization conventions.
+> While tools like ServiceStack and RestSharp make it easy to call and consume REST services, it is sometimes non-trivial to consume XML or JSON that does not conform to the standard _DataContract_ serialization conventions.
 If necessary, invoke the request and handle the appropriate serialization explicitly using the ServiceStack.Text library discussed below.

 <a name="Options_for_consuming_RESTful_data" />